 All suspected acts of reprisal or retaliation will be taken seriously and appropriate responses will be made in accordance with the totality of the circumstances.
-Examples of consequences and remedial measures are listed in the Consequences and Appropriate Remedial Actions section of this policy.
+Examples of consequences and remedial measures for pupils who engage in reprisal or retaliation are listed and described in the Consequences and Appropriate Remedial Actions section of this P_policy.